buraksarp/Istanbul-spring-meetup-workshop/spring-boot-prometheus/README.md

-Apache Traffic Server Exporter for Prometheus TSDB.
+Spring Boot Exporter for Prometheus TSDB.
 =========================

 This demo assumes you know how to run Docker.